Today's History Trivia for May 8

 1978 Son of Sam David Berkowitz pleads guilty to killing six people in New York.
 He claimed he was acting under orders of his neighbor's dog.

-1963 James Bond Dr. No premiers in the U.S., first in the James Bond series, it starred Sean Connery as 007.
+Dr. No, first in the James Bond series, premiers in the U.S. It starred Sean Connery as 007.

 1919 First transatlantic flight by two Navy seaplanes, from New York arriving in Nova Scotia May 27.